 All checks issued will bear two authorizing signatures, these signatures being two of either: the Administrative Officer, the Executive Director, or the Deputy Executive Director.
-All checks for amounts greater than \$2,000 must be manually signed.
+All checks processed through accounts payable for amounts greater than \$5,000 must be manually signed.